volium/nanoBoot/README.md

 This repository contains the source code for the USB HID-based bootloader for ATmegaXXU4 family of devices.

 The name *nanoBoot* comes from the fact that the compiled source fits in the smallest available boot size on the ATMegaXXu4 devices, 256 words or 512 bytes.
-The code is based on Dean Camera's [LUFA](https://github.com/abcminiuser/lufa) USB implementation, but it is **EXTREMELY** streamlined, size-optimized and targetted for the [ATmega16U4](http://www.atmel.com/devices/atmega16u4.aspx) and [ATmega32u4](http://www.atmel.com/devices/atmega32u4.aspx) devices; I had to make quite a few hardware assumptions, mostly to the fuse settings related to clock configuration for things to be as compact as possible, but the code still allows for some flexibility.
+The code is based on Dean Camera's [LUFA](https://github.com/abcminiuser/lufa) USB implementation, but it is **EXTREMELY** streamlined, size-optimized and targeted for the [ATmega16U4](http://www.atmel.com/devices/atmega16u4.aspx) and [ATmega32u4](http://www.atmel.com/devices/atmega32u4.aspx) devices; I had to make quite a few hardware assumptions, mostly to the fuse settings related to clock configuration for things to be as compact as possible, but the code still allows for some flexibility.

 It's very likely that a few sections can be rewritten to make it even smaller, and the ultimate goal is to support EEPROM programming as well, although that would require changes to the host code.